 At high frequencies, as noise currents and electromagnetic coupling to PCB traces increase, signal integrity issues and potential power delivery problems need to be identified earlier on in PCB designs.
 A full-system, EM analysis is necessary to examine the frequency-dependent impedances in the supply paths and to determine the placement of sensitive circuitry on the board.
 Few integrated tools are available that provide an easy-to-use, accurate EM solver for IC designers.
 In most cases, only experts in electromagnetic phenomena are able to make efficient utilization of these tools.

-PKG/PCB™, with an accurate PCB impedance analysis assists designers to:
+IC/PKG EM Co-Sim™, with an accurate PCB impedance analysis, assists designers to:

 - Minimize unintended radiation caused by loop currents through ground return paths.

 - Minimize noise in high impedance power distribution networks, where noise-level is proportional to the currents.

 - Obtain frequency response of the total circuit, which is influenced by the serial impedance effects along a signal path.

 - Ensure stability of the AC reference, since impedances on the AC ground is impacted by PCB design.

 - Reduce ground bounces due to high- speed IC switching events that introduce an element of unpredictability to the circuit characteristics.

 - Layout Processing for Co-existing Package and On-chip Elements

 Simultaneous simulation of co-existing package structures and on-chip devices warrant sophisticated CAD geometry processing capabilities.
 Devices (e.g. on-chip passives) and package elements (e.g. via pillars, solder bumps) vary markedly in size.
 Typical on-chip inductors are in the order of 100u in radius, 10u in line-width, and less than 5u in thickness, while packaging structures are usually several mm in length, 100u in line-width and more than 20u in thickness.